the-mikedavis/dotfiles/README.md

 ## Repo structure

-* `flake.nix` - the main configuration entrypoint for all machines
+* `flake.nix` - the main configuration entrypoint for NixOS machines
     * the flake manifest imports configuration from all other nix expressions in the repo, such as `home.nix`
 * `flake.lock` - lockfile for all flake dependencies, so that builds are reproducible across machines
 * `users/michael.nix` - the [`home-manager`](https://github.com/nix-community/home-manager)
-  configuration for my user on all machines
+  configuration for my user on NixOS machines
     * this is where most of the configuration ends up, especially for user-space tools like `sway`, editors and browsers, etc.
     * documentation on all available options in home-manager can be found